Deep dive into Git

 So what is the differences between a branch and a tags ?

 Tags are link to a specific commit and are immutable.
 They are use to mark a specific point in the history, like version release.
-Don’t name tags like your it’s not a good idea.
+Don’t name tags like your branches it’s not a good idea.

 Create branches